Territorial Abbacy of Saint Mary of Grottaferrata: History

-Among these stands out the martyr and saint of Albania, who graduated from the Pontifical Greek College of Saint Athanasius in Rome and deeply loved the Abbey and the culture of the Italo-Albanian people, Blessed Josif Papamihali (1912-1948).
+Among these was Blessed Josif Papamihali (1912-1948), who graduated from the Pontifical Greek College of Saint Athanasius in Rome and deeply loved the Abbey and the culture of the Italo-Albanian people.
 Papamihali went to become a confessor and apostle of Eastern Catholicism, who was persecuted, arrested, sentenced to a labour camp, where he was buried alive by his guards after falling from exhaustion in a marsh.
 After the fall of communism in Albania, he was beatified in Shkodër along with thirty-seven other fellow Albanian Catholic Martyrs on 5 November 2016.

 On 26 September 1937, the abbey was made a territorial abbacy.

 The Territorial Abbey also operates a rectory church in central Rome, Saint Basil at the Gardens of Sallust.
 Abbot Apolemone Agreste, whose coat of arms appears on the arches within, had a church dedicated to Saint Basil built on St. Basil Street in Rome, not far from the Piazza Grimana, now the Piazza Barberini.
 Attached to it was a hospice.
 The monks of the Order of St. Basil had it restored in 1682, as an inscription on the doorway testifies.